Internet Explorer 11 (IE11) is not supported. For the best experience please open using Chrome, Firefox, Safari or MS Edge

 Wide-ranging powers to impose remedies: the Minister may prohibit the transaction, or parts of it, or impose conditions.
 Conditions can include divestment requirements, behavioural requirements, ring-fencing requirements, and compliance reporting obligations.

-Criminal sanctions: persons found guilty of an offence under the FDI Act may be liable, on summary conviction, to a fine not exceeding €5,000 and/or up to 6 months imprisonment or, on conviction on indictment, to a fine not exceeding €4 million and/or up to 5 years imprisonment.
+Criminal sanctions: persons found guilty of an offence under the Screening Act may be liable, on summary conviction, to a fine not exceeding €5,000 and/or up to 6 months imprisonment or, on conviction on indictment, to a fine not exceeding €4 million and/or up to 5 years imprisonment.
+Depending on the facts, both the undertaking and any director, manager, secretary or other officer of the undertaking, or a person purporting to act in that capacity, may be guilty of an offence and held liable.

 Appeals: parties to a transaction may appeal a screening decision to an independent adjudicator and must notify the Minister that they are appealing no later than 30 days after being notified of the screening decision.
 The appellant must submit the appeal to the adjudicator within 14 days after providing notice to the Minister.
 A decision of an adjudicator may be appealed on a point of law to the High Court.